Ethical surrogacy in the US

 - Surrogate medical screening and physical health The safety of NWSC surrogates and the babies they carry is always top of mind.
 To help lessen potential risks to the surrogate or the baby, every surrogate must pass a medical screening by an outside fertility clinic in order to be approved.
 They will also review all previous pregnancy records to ensure she has a history of healthy pregnancies and deliveries.
 These strict guidelines often mean we cannot work with many of the women who contact us.

-- Surrogate emotional and social stability We have multiple conversations (both in-person and over the phone) to learn about a surrogate’s life, her family dynamics, her motivations, her lifestyle and what brings her to surrogacy.
+- Surrogate emotional and social stability We have multiple conversations to learn about a surrogate’s life, her family dynamics, her motivations, her lifestyle and what brings her to surrogacy.
 She will also speak with a licensed psychologist or social worker to ensure she is in a stable place in her life to pursue surrogacy.

 - The surrogate’s decision to help another family Our surrogates genuinely want to help other people have children.
 Most of them love being pregnant and have easy pregnancies.
 Some are done having children for themselves but want to continue to experience the joy of pregnancy.
 And the compensation they receive may benefit them in many ways.
 Take a peek at the heart of a surrogate in this video as they describe the experience in just one word.